 The bespoke SIRV dashboard for KeolisAmey Docklands.
 Green indicates a location is visited the right number of times by the right person.
 Red indicates it was not.

 Operational dashboards are great for seeing day-to-day activity.
 However, it only provides a snapshot in time.
 If one needs to review events going back months or years, then analytics is helpful.

 SIRV’s analytics gives a view of activity over time.
 For example, it shows events from three years ago, where it happened and who recorded it.
 These results are provided in seconds.
-This is great if a defence against a legal claim is needed.
+This is great if a defence against a legal claim is necessary.
 For example, a slip, trip or fall claim.

 - Track and audit assets for visual display.

 Improving Operations: The Results

 SIRV eliminates paper.
-As a result, it supports KeolisAmey’s sustainability goals are helped by SIRV eliminating paper.
-For example, over 500,000 sheets of A4 paper have been saved.
+As a result, it supports KeolisAmey’s sustainability goals.
+For example, 500,000 sheets of A4 paper are no longer necessary.
 That’s enough to fill one third of a DLR train carriage!

-The team at SIRV are delighted to serve KeolisAmey.
+The team at SIRV love to serve KeolisAmey.
 We a proud to deliver solutions to a progressive and technology minded organisation.
-Developing bespoke solutions for KeolisAmey has been a particular highlight.
+To develop bespoke solutions for KeolisAmey has been a particular highlight.
 However, for all the hard work that goes into building technology the overwhelming reason for the success of the relationship is:

 ‘SIRV is simple and easy to use’